Cockatrice/Cockatrice/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "💡 Feature Request"
-about: Request a new feature
+about: Request a new feature for Cockatrice
 title: ''
+type: 'Feature'
-labels: 'Feature Request'
+labels: ''
 assignees: ''

 ---